afondiel/Edge-AI-Model-Zoo/model-evaluation-benchmarking-guide.md

 ### Benchmarking Tools

-This a list of go-to tools for benchmarking small AI models seamlessly.
+This is a list of go-to tools for benchmarking small AI models seamlessly.
 These tools cater to a variety of tasks and platforms, from edge devices to desktop environments:

 ### **1. General-Purpose Model Benchmarking Tools**
 #### **[ONNX Runtime](https://onnxruntime.ai/)**